Story Tag Namespace (lc:story:*)¶

 Reservation¶

-The sensor type slug is reserved for endpoint sensors but not yet surfaced by the v1 assembler — endpoint sensor selectors only support exact tag matching, which would miss link-only sensors and break the implicit-membership rule. links:sensor:SID tags will parse successfully but the edge will be dropped at the dangling-edge step until the sensor side is wired up.
+The sensor type slug is reserved for endpoint sensors but not yet surfaced by the v1 assembler — endpoint sensor selectors only support exact tag matching, which would miss link-only sensors and break the implicit-membership rule. links:sensor:SID tags will parse, but no allowed-pair matrix row currently targets sensor, so the tag is dropped at the matrix gate (drop rule 3); a matrix row will be added when the sensor side is wired up.
 Use cloud-sensor (which IS surfaced) for sensor-shaped components today.

-Records (case, artifact, detection, vulnerability), IAM (user, role), and config singletons (installation-key, api-key) are similarly reserved and will surface as they're added to the assembler.
+Data-flow singletons (output, payload), Records (case, artifact, detection, vulnerability), IAM (user, role), and config singletons (installation-key, api-key) are similarly reserved — they are not Hive-backed today, so they cannot carry tags or appear as nodes, and edges pointing at them are dropped at the dangling-edge step.
+They will surface as they're added to the assembler.

 See also¶